gentritabazi/bank-transaction-nodejs/README.md

 Sorting Users by Bonuses:

 - GET **/api/users/sorted-by-bonus**: Retrieve a sorted list of users based on their bonus balances in ascending order.

+For detailed API documentation and usage examples, please refer to the Swagger documentation http://localhost:3000/api.